-Northern Arc Investment Adviser Services Private Limited was incorporated on September 27, 2012, with the aim to undertake the business of facilitating investments and act as advisors to provide financial/investment adviser to both Indian and Foreign Investors.
+Northern Arc Investment Managers Private Limited was incorporated on 17 February 2014, with the aim of carrying on the business of Investment Company and also to provide portfolio management services to Offshore funds and all kinds of Investment Funds.
 The company is a wholly owned subsidiary of Northern Arc Capital Limited.
 The Company's registered address is No. 1, Kanagam Village, 10th Floor IITM Research Park, Taramani Chennai TN 600113.
-The Company was Formerly known as IFMR Investment Adviser Services Private Limited.
+The Company was formerly known as IFMR Investment Managers Private Limited.